-A year ago, Kaufman helped lead the Bulldogs to the program’s second-ever league regular-season championship and a historic first-ever trip to the Frozen Four where FSU reached the national championship game.
+Two years ago, Kaufman helped lead the Bulldogs to the program’s second-ever league regular-season championship and a historic first-ever trip to the Frozen Four where FSU reached the national championship game.

 Kaufman has played a vital role in Ferris State boasting the nation's top NCAA Division I penalty-kill unit for two seasons (2009-10 and 2010-11).
 The Bulldogs posted a national-best .884 percentage in the 2009-10 campaign and a school-record .886 efficiency rate for the 2010-11 season.

-Prior to his second stint at Ferris State, Kaufman has spent two seasons (2003-05) as head coach and general manager of the United States Hockey League's (USHL) Sioux Falls (Iowa) Stampede after serving as the director of hockey operations and head coach of the Kalamazoo (Mich.)
+Prior to his second stint at Ferris State, Kaufman had spent two seasons (2003-05) as head coach and general manager of the United States Hockey League's (USHL) Sioux Falls (Iowa) Stampede after serving as the director of hockey operations and head coach of the Kalamazoo (Mich.)
 Wings in 2000.

 A native of Pittburgh, Pa., Kaufman spent 1998-02 with the Richmond (Va.)
 Renegades of the East Coast Hockey League (ECHL) as the organization's head coach/director of hockey operations.
 He was chosen as co-coach of the 1999-00 Northern Conference All-Star Team.
 In the 1998-99 season, Richmond was Kelley Cup Playoff finalists and playoff champions of the Northern Conference.